18 Data to constrain process model

 18.8 Combine

-Next, we will combine our estimates of carbon in each component for visualization and to aggregate into the wood and som stocks below.
+Next, we will combine our estimates of carbon in each component for visualization and to aggregate into the wood and SOM stocks below.

 site_live_carbon <- site_live_carbon |>